tokensmith/otter/docs/Introduction.md

 To use them the following is needed:
 - Configure the cookie and key.
 - Implement a session class.
 See [session](#session) documentaion.
-- Add routes to the servletGateway
+- Add targets to the servletGateway

 #### Session